 Do you know the authentic Maultaschen Swabian Pockets Recipe?
-This local food specialty from the South of Germany, Swabia, are filled pockets or ravioli with meat and/or vegetable.
+This is a local food specialty from the South of Germany, Swabia, and it’s pockets or ravioli with a meat and/or vegetable filling.
+The classic filling would be a mix of spinach and ground beef.
+Some recipes are using bratwurst filling, and some are meatless.

-The classic filling is a mix of spinach and ground beef.
-Some recipes are using bratwurst filling, and some are without meat.
 There are different ways how to serve them.
 They taste delicious in a beef broth or fried in the pan with roasted onions or bread crumbs.
 Home made Maultaschen requires some cooking skills and time.
 You would need a ravioli cutter and a wide enough wooden board – In Germany you use special baking boards that can be easily adjusted at the table’s edge so they won’t move around.
-Happy Cooking!

 Ingredients Maultaschen Swabian Pockets Recipe